-- 1. The Provost or Senior Vice Provost shall transmit the file, if necessary, to the University Appeals Committee.
-Upon return of the file with the University Appeals Committee's recommendation, the Provost or Senior Vice Provost shall transmit his/her recommendation to the candidate per the timelines above with a copy to the dean, chair/director, and chairs of other committees involved in the candidate's review process.
-The RTP file shall then be returned to the dean, where external review letters shall be removed and stored as part of the candidate's permanent personnel record before the RTP file is returned to the candidate. - 2.
-The Provost or Senior Vice Provost shall transmit his/her positive recommendations to the President.
+- 1. The Provost or the Provost's designee shall, if necessary, transmit the file to the University Appeals Committee.
+Upon return of the file with the University Appeals Committee's recommendation, the Provost or the Provost's designee shall transmit his/her recommendation to the candidate per the timelines above with a copy to the dean, chair/director, and chairs of other committees involved in the candidate's review process.
+The RTP file shall then be returned to the dean, where external review letters shall be removed and stored as part of the candidate's permanent personnel record before the RTP file is returned to the candidate. - The Provost or the Provost's designee shall transmit his/her positive recommendations to the President.
 If the President concurs, these recommendations are forwarded to the Board for consideration, usually at the April Board meeting.